• Skip to primary navigation

 • About

-Home » Side Dishes and Mezzes » Fava Bean Dip (Fava Hummus)
+Home » Side Dishes » Fava Bean Dip

-This Dried Fava Bean Dip recipe is made with sauteed onion, lemon juice and fresh dill.
-It has a unique earthy, buttery and sweet flavor that comes with a creamy and velvety texture.
-A perfect appetizer for gatherings.
+This dried fava bean dip recipe, also known as broad bean dip, is a perfect appetizer from Egyptian cuisine.
+It is a great combination of fava beans, sauteed onion, lemon juice and fresh dill.
+You will love its unique earthy, buttery and sweet flavor that comes with a creamy and velvety texture.

 Fava bean dip garnished with red pepper flakes and fresh dill.

 Fresh fava beans can be found only in spring but dry fava beans are at the markets all year round.
-If you have fresh fava beans on hand, then you should check out our basic fresh fava bean recipe and whole fava beans with tomatoes.
-Today, we are sharing one of our favorite dips: Dried fava dip.
+If you have fresh fava beans on hand, then you should check out our basic fresh fava bean recipe.
+Today, we are sharing one of our favorite dips: Egyptian fava bean dip.

-This fava dip is a popular mezze in Turkey, which is also called “fava” in Turkish.
-It is often served with several other mezze dishes including Turkish fritters, haydari, authentic hummus, babaganoush and cacik.
+This fava dip is a popular mezze in Turkish and Arabic cultures too.
+In Turkey, it is often served with several other mezze dishes including Turkish fritters, haydari, babaganoush and cacik.

 We need to make a clarification here.
 There is a dip with the same name “fava” in Greek cuisine but it is not made with fava beans.
 Greek fava is made with yellow split peas.
 It is absolutely super tasty too, but you should just know that Greek fava aka Santorini fava is not made with fava beans.